helmfile/helmfile/docs/proposals/otel-tracing.md

   chartify makes) are invisible to `ShellRunner` instrumentation; options are a wrapper span around each chartify call in `pkg/state`, or upstream OTel support in chartify.
 - Log-to-trace correlation (zap OTel appender).
+- Remaining per-release instrumentation: the flag-preparation loops (`prepareSyncReleases`/`prepareDiffReleases`) and the exec nesting for `helmexec.Interface` methods that take no `HelmContext` (TemplateRelease/Lint/Unittest/Fetch) — their exec spans currently sit flat under the load span while the release span covers the surrounding work.
 - Fixing the kubedog/hook cancellation gaps (§4.3) — separate issues filed from this design.

 ## 13. Alternatives considered